nadigerdivya/Interview_Questions/README.md

 7. What is the differemce between px and percentage?
 When to use what?
 8. What is difference between padding and margin?
 9. What is 1rem?
 Why it is used?
+10. What is !important in CSS?
+11. Does CSS follows top to bottom approach?

 ReactJs